 The Eastern Redbud Tree aka the Judas tree offers one of early season spring’s most dramatic displays!

 The flowering tree produces stunning, rose-purple flowers that bloom profusely in the early spring before its heart shaped leaves emerge.
-The Eastern Redbuds foliage grows blue-green and turns a dark green and yellow color during the fall season.
+The Eastern Redbuds foliage grows blue-green and turns a dark green in summer and yellow color during the fall season.

-The Eastern Redbud prefers medium, well-drained soil and full sun to partial shade.
+The Eastern Redbud plant prefers medium, well-drained soil and full sun to partial shade.
 It is an excellent choice as a street tree, flowering tree, or specimen and is known to attract butterflies to your landscape.

 We do not ship bare root.
 These trees are rooted in soil.
 Similar to our flowering dogwoods.
 You will love this pink to purple flowered tree.
 Its small stature and spring color will be sure to light up your landscape.